ensdomains/batch-gateway/README.md

 The batch client and gateway go through the following sequence.

-- Call `UniversalResolver.findResolver(dnsname)` to find the correct offchain resolver
+- Call `resolver.getResolver(name)` to find the correct offchain resolver
 - Encode `addr(node,coinType)` call into `addrData`
 - Encode `resolver(dnsname, addrData)` into `callData`
 - Combine `callData` into the array of `callDatas`
 - Call `offchainResolver.multicall(callDatas)`

+ethers.js does the following behind the scene.

 - Catch `OffchainLookup` error that encodes `Gateway.query(callDatas)` with callData and each gateway url

-- Call the gateway server
+The multicall gateway does the following

 - The batch gateway server decodes `Gateway.query(callDatas)` and call each gateway server in parallel

-- Once the client receive the response, decode in the order of `Gateway.query` -> `ResolverService.resolve` -> `Resolver.addr(node, cointype)`
+Once the client receive the response

+- decode in the order of `Gateway.query` -> `ResolverService.resolve` -> `Resolver.addr(node, cointype)`
 - Decode each coin cointype